Ron Pinkney

-Robert Theron "Ron" Pinkney (born May 26, 1935) is an American pioneer broadcaster who was the first African American play by play announcer on a major television network (ABC).
+Robert Theron "Ron" Pinkney (May 26, 1935 – May 27, 2020) was an American pioneer broadcaster who was the first African-American play-by-play announcer on a major television network (ABC).
 The game was played at the Memorial Stadium in Jackson, Mississippi between Mississippi Valley State and Jackson State.

-Early life
+Early life and education

-Ron Pinkney was born to Robert Pinkney and Catherine Staton at Freedmans Hospital in Washington, DC on Sunday, May 26, 1935.
+Ron Pinkney was born to Robert Pinkney and Catherine Staton at Freedmans Hospital in Washington, D.C., on Sunday, May 26, 1935.
 He was raised in Annapolis, Maryland and attended Stanton Elementary School and graduated from Bates High School in Annapolis.
 He attended Morgan State University in Baltimore and later the Baltimore School of Engineering.

 Journalist and radio career

 Pinkney's first journalist job was an Annapolis correspondent for the Baltimore Afro-American newspaper in 1955.

 His first broadcasting job was on radio station WANN in Annapolis, MD.
-He was a Dee Jay at WEBB in Baltimore, MD from 1960–1962.
+He was a Dee Jay at WEBB in Baltimore, MD from 1960 to 1962.

 In 1963, while a deejay in Maryland, he began a career in sportscasting at his alma mater, Bates High School.
 He hosted two daily sports shows and did play by play at football and basketball games.
 He did his first college broadcasts at Maryland State (University of MD-Eastern Shore) and Delaware State University in 1964.
 Coach Vernon "Skip" McClain's MSU Hawks teams were aired twice on WANN Radio in Annapolis.
 The Hawks were Black College Football National champions during this era.
 Pinkney became the Drive Time morning newscaster at WOL, the top-rated station in the Washington, DC metropolitan area.
 He later was promoted to news director and employed three other on-air newscasters.

 From 1968 to 1970, he was the voice of Morgan State football on WEBB, when the Golden Bears were coached by head coach Earl Banks, and featured future NFL stars Raymond Chester (Oakland Raiders), CB Mark Washington (Dallas Cowboys) and prominent alumnus William Rhoden, a track star, and New York Times columnist.
 The Bears enjoyed a 33-game winning streak from 1967 to 1970 when Sam Lacy, Afro-American newspapers, sportswriter George Taliaferro, a former star halfback and Big Ten All-American at Indiana (NFL Baltimore Colts), and Ralph Jones (son of Grambling president R.W.E.
 Jones) were color commentators in the broadcasting booth.